vernak2539/babble.byvernacchia/_posts/2013-06-05-qunit-grunt-and-require-problems.markdown

 layout: post
 title:  "Unit, Grunt, and Require.
 Problems?"
 date:   2013-06-05 11:23:09
+summary: I ran into a problem yesterday when I started writing tests for a <a href="https://github.com/vernak2539/js-com-app-calulator" target="_blank">personal project</a>.
+I completed writing my tests, and then ran them in the browser.
+YES, they worked!!
+Hell yeah.
 ---

 I ran into a problem yesterday when I started writing tests for a [personal project](https://github.com/vernak2539/js-com-app-calulator).
 I completed writing my tests, and then ran them in the browser.
 YES, they worked!!
 Hell yeah.